skiadas/ComplexAnalysisCourse/notes/complex_series.md

 ## Topics to know

 1. Sequence $z_n$ converges to $z$ iff $|z_n - z|\to 0$.
+    - Alternative definition
+    - Laws for convergent sequences
 2. Sequence converges if and only if its real parts converge and its imaginary parts converge.
     - Key inequality: $|\textrm{Re(z)}|,|\textrm{Im(z)}|\leq |z|\leq |\textrm{Re(z)}| + |\textrm{Im(z)}|$
 3. Cauchy sequences, for both real numbers and imaginary numbers.
+    - Laws for Cauchy sequences
 4. Convergent sequences are Cauchy.
 5. Cauchy sequences of real numbers converge.
 Key steps:
     - Cauchy sequences are bounded.